-Binding is typically the easiest and least expensive method of finishing a carpet edge.
-Binding the edge of a carpet involves wrapping the strip of fabric (generally made from either polyester or cotton) around the edge of the carpet and stitching it in place.
-This is done by a carpet binding machine.
+Binding is typically the easiest and least-expensive method of finishing a carpet edge.
+Binding the edge of a carpet involves wrapping a strip of fabric—which is generally made from either polyester or cotton—around the edge of the carpet and stitching it in place.
+This is done by a carpet-binding machine.

-Among the benefits of binding are relatively low cost and the vast selection of binding available.
-There is a seemingly limitless color selection in binding, meaning that virtually any color of... carpet can be matched.
-By matching the binding to the color of the carpet, the edge of the carpet does not stand out and the binding blends in with the carpet.
-A contrasting color could be chosen for an accent, but generally, the binding is so thin (about one-quarter of an inch) that the overall effect is a bit bizarre.
+Among the benefits of binding a carpet edge in this way are the relatively low cost and the vast selection of binding materials available.
+There is a significant number of colors from which to choose in binding, meaning that virtually any color of carpet can be matched.
+By matching the binding to the color of the carpet, the edge of the carpet will blend properly.
+A contrasting color could be also chosen to create an accent, but most experts feel that the binding is so thin (about 1/4-inch) that the overall effect is a bit bizarre.

 02 of 03

 Serging the edge of the carpet pieces produces a look that seems hand-sewn, although it is most often done by machine.
 Serging is also called overlock stitching, and it is done with a special machine designed for the purpose.
 Serging is almost always more expensive than binding.